Contributing to rustup

 - [b/r] While you wait for green CI on

-branch.
-Once it is, check through a representative proportion of the builds looking for the reported version statements to ensure that we definitely built something cleanly which reports as the right version number when run--version
+stablebranch.
+Once it is, check through a representative proportion of the builds looking for the reported version statements to ensure that we definitely built something cleanly which reports as the right version number when run--version. - [b] Make a new PR to the Inside Rust Blog adding a new “Call for Testing” announcement post.

 - [b/r] Ping someone in the release team to perform the actual release.